 Each scene ought to heighten the tension.

 The Fichtean Curve, which also skips over exposition and the inciting incident and begins with escalating action, is another efficient short tale structure.
-The main character will typically encounter and get past a number of smaller challenges during this phase of the story (with some exposition thrown in), which will build up to the climax.
+The main character will typically encounter and get past several smaller challenges during this phase of the story (with some exposition thrown in), which will build up to the climax.
 This strategy pushes authors to create narratives that are quick to the point and full of tension.
 If there is a chance for tension, leave it open to maintain the momentum until the very end.
 You rarely want to resolve the primary conflict in the middle of the story.

 3. Engage readers from the start.